Ukraine is united in its resistance – and you can help us!

 Great outsourcing partners can sacrifice immediate gain to get long-term results.

-Proactive communication of your expectations plus longer-term plans is the pillar of any successful strategic partnership model.
+Proactively communicating your expectations plus longer-term plans is the pillar of any successful strategic partnership model.
 Take it from Robert Alvarez, COO & CFO of BigCommerce, our former client: “We brought [Edvantis team] on for an aggressive product roadmap.
-Over time, they took on more and more responsibilities, especially around our payment integrations, our payments partners, and became integrated with our team.
+Over time, they took on more and more responsibilities, especially around our payment integrations our payments partners, and became integrated with our team.
 [At peak capacity], we worked with between 30–50 people.”

 2. Communicate Your Business Dynamics

 Every business goes through a series of ups and downs.
 The markets go into flux.
 Investment budgets get re-assigned.
-Funding rounds are delayed.
-Or you finally release the big-ticket product and decide to switch to maintenance mode.
+Funding rounds are taking longer than expected.
+Or you can finally release the big-ticket product and decide to switch to maintenance mode.

 We recognize such dynamics.
-In fact, it was one of the reasons why we decided to create flexible, stackable outsourcing service models — such that allow you to obtain the expertise you need at any step of your project lifecycle, at the capacity you need
+In fact, it was one of the reasons why we decided to create flexible, stackable outsourcing service models that allow you to obtain the expertise you need at any step of your project lifecycle, at the capacity you need.

 The wrinkle is that we cannot tweak our services on abysmally short notice.
 Given how heated the IT staff augmentation market is, we can’t commit to upscaling a team of two into a team of twenty within a fortnight.

 An IT outsourcing partnership isn’t a SaaS tool subscription.
-You can’t click “pause” and then get back to where you left 3 months later.
+You can’t click “pause” and then return to where you left off three months later.

 After all, we are in the business of supplying the expertise.
-Top talent won’t sit idle on the market — they will move on to the next best project.
+Top talent won’t sit idle on the market.
+High-skilled specialists will move on to the next best project.
 Yet, if we know your plans, we can better plan for the “slowdown” or “de-transition” period.
-For example, retain some of the core people to help with project handover or maintenance.
+For example, retain some core people to help with project handover or maintenance.

 In most cases, the decision to change gears always happens earlier than the actual change.
 By keeping us in the loop, we’d be in a better position to support you through the next chapter.